 - Most individuals with anorexia nervosa refuse to recognize that they have an eating disorder (denial)

-Treatment for anorexia inlcudes treating both physical and mental problems.
+Treatment for anorexia includes treating both physical and mental problems.
 Body weight must be restored and treatment of any medical conditions such as dehydration or heart complications are done.
 Medication, therapy, and support groups are used in treating the disease.
 Depending on the severity, one may be placed in a treatment facility for the disorder.

-Bulimia is an eating disorder in which one binges on large amounts of food and purges through compensatory behaviors such as vomiting, using laxitives or diuretics, or over exercising.
+Bulimia is an eating disorder in which one binges on large amounts of food and purges through compensatory behaviors such as vomiting, using laxatives or diuretics, or over exercising.
 The binge purge cycle may occur from several times a month to several times a day.